 Ensuring that the drainage system you choose meets ADA compliance is critical.
 Most people can use an elevator to move easier between floors, but they are primarily there for people who have mobility issues.
 People who use canes, walkers, or wheelchairs need to be able to go past the elevator lobby and elevator doors safely without the fear of getting caught or tripping over a drainage system.

 The flow rate is another essential factor for elevator drains.
-You want to ensure that your chosen system has the highest flow rate possible.
+You want to ensure that your chosen system meets the flow rate required by your local building code.
 If the flow rate isn't adequate, the system can become overwhelmed and become ineffective.
-Changes to code SFFC Code, Section 511.1 require a 100 GPM flow rate.
+The following codes require a 100 GPM flow rate:

 Slot Drain Systems has been around since 1986, providing an innovative solution to drainage needs in various applications.
-The Slot Drain is a subsurface system modeled after the traditional trench drain system.
-Benefits of the system include:
+The 2000 Series Elevator Slot Drain is a subsurface system modeled after the traditional trench drain system, but without many of the drawbacks.

 Design

 The Slot Drain is a compact, linear system that comes pre-sloped and pre-assembled.
-Unlike a traditional trench drain, the Slot Drain has a small channel opening, no larger than 1 1/4" wide, which eliminates the need for a drain cover.
+Unlike a traditional trench drain, the 2000 Series Slot Drain has a small channel opening, no larger than 3/4" wide, which eliminates the need for a drain cover.
 The lack of cover allows the system to become virtually invisible once installed.

 Flow Rates